stha-prashant/NAAMII-assignment/README.md

 5. Change the `save_path` variable inside the `.ipynb` file to any location where you require output plots to be saved.

 Then, run the code blocks one by one.
+A copy of the notebook is also available on kaggle for easy execution: [notebook link](https://www.kaggle.com/code/prashantshrestha78/naamii-assignment-prashant)